 Tennis stretching — the final word

-Warming up and warming down is often overlooked by tennis players, but should be as much a part of your routine as practicing your serve.
+Warming up and warming down is often overlooked by tennis players, but should be as much a part of your routine as practising your serve.
 By committing a few minutes to stretching before and after tennis can significantly reduce the risk of injury.

 As a general rule, although there is still some disagreement between ‘experts’, dynamic stretching is recommended before you play tennis, and static stretching is best post-play.
 Remember, while stretching, if you feel pain, stop immediately, but that doesn’t mean forget about stretching forever.